-A large part of this tour is along the Amalfi coast, and of course, it touches all the famous coastal villages, which are must-see attractions: Amalfi itself, but also Ravello, Praiano and the scenic Positano.
-But you will also walk through real mountain scenery, past amazing sheer drops, through chestnut forests and picturesque countryside, with beautiful terraced lemon groves and vineyards.
+A large part of this tour is along the Amalfi Coast, and of course, it takes in all the famous coastal villages, which are must-see attractions: Amalfi itself, but also Ravello, Praiano and the scenic Positano.
+But you will also walk through real mountain scenery, past amazing cliffs, through chestnut forests and picturesque countryside, with terraced lemon groves and vineyards.
 Beautiful small churches, ruins of castles and old farmhouses are found all over the place.
-Walking in this area will let you enjoy some of the most splendid views of the Amalfi Coast and the Bay of Naples while being immersed in an almost alpine landscape.
+Walking in this area will let you enjoy some of the Amalfi Coast and the Bay of Naples’ most splendid views while being immersed in an almost alpine landscape.
 You will surely enjoy the rural scenery as well, away from the vanity of the fashionable places along the coast.

-The Amalfi Coast offers a stunning combination of sea, picturesque coastal towns and mountains, an abundance of both culture and nature.
+Walking the Amalfi Coast and mountains offers a unique combination of sea, picturesque towns and stunning mountains, an abundance of both culture and nature.
 The landscape is varied and offers ever-changing views.
 It can be typically Mediterranean, intoxicating with its wild perfumed herbs, with myrtle shrubs, thyme, rosemary and mastic trees, or almost alpine with meadows and bare rocks.

 - Valle delle Ferriere Nature Reserve